Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems: Conclusion

 \section{Conclusion}

 Maximizing AI model performance on target GPU hardware remains an ongoing problem, and numerous traditional and LLM-based solutions have been proposed.
 We have presented a logical framework for comparing multi-agent PyTorch optimization systems.
 We develop and evaluate a range of implementations that fit into this framework.
-Our best implementation achieves an average speedup of 2.88× on an H100 GPU over a range of complex KernelBench tasks.
+Our best implementation achieves an average speedup of 2.88× over PyTorch Eager (1.85× over torch.compile) on an H100 GPU over a range of complex KernelBench tasks.
 We find that exploit-heavy optimization strategies paired with an error-fixing agent perform best.
 We find strategy performance to relate to optimization step granularity, with more substantial steps leading to better performance.